SrinivasEsapalli/Git/Readme.md

 ## vi filename
 - to edit file inside gitash using vi editor

-## :wq
-- to save files in vi editor.
+- to save files in vi editor -> :wq

 ## cd "directory name or file path" (in double quotes)
 to move into a particular directory